ddelong/ddelong.github.io/_posts/2005-07-14-iphoto-503-released.md

 >   * An issue was addressed that caused some book orders to be cancelled
 >   * Smart Albums will display correctly in other iLife applications

-Normally, I&#8217;d ignore this and just install it, but the first bullet is the interesting one.
+Normally, I'd ignore this and just install it, but the first bullet is the interesting one.
 It fixes a problem that has rather [profound effects](http://www.brendanloy.com/archives/018071.html).
-Generally, it&#8217;s referred to as the iPhoto color shifting bug.
-The linked article is probably the best documentation of the bug I&#8217;ve seen (complete with animation).
+Generally, it's referred to as the iPhoto color shifting bug.
+The linked article is probably the best documentation of the bug I've seen (complete with animation).
 At any rate, it means I can start editing photos again.